tiffannyylee/startup/notes.md

 ### CSS flexbox
 - this makes it so that when you are adjusting your screen size, the different parts of the page can be viewed differently in ways that work best
 - you can also make certain parts dissapear once the screen gets to small. for example if you have a header that looks nice when the screen is big but takes up too much space when the screen is small

+### using npm/vite/node.js
+This may seem like a lot of work but after you do it a few times it will begin to feel natural.
+Just remember the main steps.

+Create your project directory
+Initialize it for use with NPM by running npm init -y Make sure .gitignore file contains node_modules Install any desired packages with npm install <package name here>
+Add require('<package name here>') to your application's JavaScript Use the code the package provides in your JavaScript Run your code with node index.js